t-chris/Hardstuck.gg/README.md

 * A couple other node modules like express-handlebars and Request.js
 * Front-end Technologies - HTML/CSS/Bootstrap

+## Upcoming Features

+* Probably the release of some functional API that users can use in the form of JSON.
+* Some Clash functionality.
+Clash was fun.

 ## Authors
 Check out [my website](http://tanchris.com) if you're interested.
 This was a fun little project for a game I unfortunately play.

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License